pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Particula_GoDice.md

 Every time you roll a die, the results will show up on the screen with both an image and the number.
 Also shown is the last known battery level; click the battery percent for it to update.

-You can also click the
+You can also click the Set Dice LEd button to set the color of the dice.

+The DiceTransmit and Common Configuration settings are for advanced use and show some of the Bluetooth protocol details for the dice.